About Moesgaard Strand Trail

 Equipment under scrutiny

 The Klattermusen Eir T-Shirt is made of Merino wool and silk fibers.
 The t-shirt is very breathable, quick-drying and comfortable to the touch.
 Unlike synthetic base layers, it also doesn’t get smelly, no matter how long you wear it.
 As for the durability, the silk fibers make it more tear-resistant.
 I’ve had the t-shirt for half of a year now and I haven’t noticed any tears or other defects.
 As the fabric is relatively thin, it is also perfect for warm summer days.

-Note: The Klattermusen Eir, Eir Forest and Eir Rain styles only differ by color and the logo on the chest.
+Note: The Klattermusen Eir is now called Eir Rain, but only differ by color and the logo on the chest.
 The material and construction are the same.